SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 is defined in a single location as part of the type's definition.

 ..
 TODO: what happens if one property of a constant structure is an object reference?

-..
-TODO: You can initialize a property with a block with parens on the end.
-   I should write up how to do so.

-..
-TODO: There's a design plan to introduce a @lazy attribute for lazy property init.
-   This is being tracked in rdar://16432427.

 .. _Properties_ComputedProperties: